StydeNet/html/README.md

     'Menu'	=> Styde\Html\Facades\Menu,
 ```

-If you plan to use the Access Handler as a standalone class, please add this alias:
+In case you plan to use the Access Handler as a standalone class, you need to add this alias:

 ```
   'aliases' => [